 Greeting cards are a thoughtful way to stay in touch during the holiday season.
-If you choose to send them, buy cards made from recycled paper, like ones from Paper Culture.
+If you choose to send them, buy cards made from recycled paper or opt for a Wishcloth, which can be used as a Swedish dishcloth after it's enjoyed as a card.
 Try to avoid cards with a foil, glossy, or glittery finish, as you can’t put those in the recycling bin.

 5. Give Thoughtfully to Avoid Returns

 Returns are a huge problem, with shoppers returning nearly $90 billion worth of gifts each holiday season.

 The most returned items fall into three categories: clothing, kitchen items, and sweets.
 Clothing is hard to buy for others because of personal tastes and sizing, so opt for a gift card and a thoughtful note instead.
 For kitchenware, don’t be afraid to ask the recipient if they already have what you plan to buy.
 It’s better to ruin the surprise than give them something they have to return (and saddle them with the carbon footprint of shipping it back).

 For sweets, we recommend buying longer-lasting food items like olive oil or spices.
 Be sure to buy single-origin ones, if possible, because the farmers are more likely to be fairly paid, and the items will be fresher.
 (Listen to our podcast episode about the spice trade to learn more.)